digital-land/local-plans-timetable/README.md

 ### `npm run build:cdn`

 Builds the visualisation component for the CDN to the `dist-cdn` folder.

+### `npm run postbuild:cdn`

+Copies the GOV.UK Frontend font assets to the `dist-cdn` folder and rewrites the font URLs in the CSS.

 ## Expanding the ESLint configuration